1919 Manchester Rusholme by-election

 The 1919 Manchester Rusholme by-election was a parliamentary by-election held in October 1919 for the British House of Commons constituency of Manchester Rusholme.
 The by-election was important for shaping the future Labour Party attitude to electoral relations with the Liberal Party.

-Vacancy
+Background

 In September 1919 the Conservative MP Robert Burdon Stoker died.
 He had previously represented Manchester South since March 1918.
 At the 1918 general election he had been in receipt of the Coalition Government coupon.

 Electoral history

 The seat was created for the 1918 general election partly out of the Unionist/Liberal marginal seat of Manchester South and partly out of the Liberal seat of Stretford.
 The result at the last general election was;